nimbleltd/docs/README.md

     backlift admin

-That's all there is to it!
-The basic Backlift template contains a tutorial that will show you how to build a backbone.js app with Backlift.
+That's all there is to getting started.
+The demo template contains a tutorial that will show you how to build a backbone.js app with Backlift.
+You can run it by typing:

+	backlift create:demo demoapp